The Public Health Interventions Advisory Committee (PHIAC) took account of a number of factors and issues when developing the recommendations.

 3.3 The majority of studies identified in the evidence reviews were based in countries where the climate is very different to that experienced in the UK (for example, Australia and the USA).

 3.4 In general, multi‑component public health interventions are often considered to be effective and cost effective.
 (They combine a number of strategies such as information provision alongside the provision of other resources and activities.)
 However, the evidence on multi‑component interventions to prevent skin cancer was weak.
 None of the identified studies were UK‑based.
 In addition, most of them focused mainly on the provision of information, with only a small component of each intervention devoted to resource provision (such as hats or sunscreen samples).
 The majority did not assess the effect of individual components and many of those measuring behaviour change relied on self‑reporting.
 In addition, the economic modelling found that none of them were cost effective.
-This was primarily because of the small number of malignant melanoma deaths that they prevented.
+This was primarily because of the small number of malignant melanoma deaths that they prevented (while the incidence of melanoma has increased in the UK from 6.3 per 100,000 in 1986 to 14.9 per 100,000 in 2007, the death rates are relatively low compared to those caused by many other cancers in the UK).
 Consequently, PHIAC did not recommend any of the multi‑component interventions that were assessed.

 3.5 A wide range of studies in a variety of settings found that information provision (including for example, one‑to‑one and group‑based verbal advice) has a positive, short‑term effect on people's knowledge and attitudes.
 A small number of studies showed that national mass‑media campaigns can help raise awareness of the risks of ultraviolet (UV) exposure.
 They can also have a positive impact on knowledge, attitudes, behavioural intentions and actual behaviour in the short term.